dydxfoundation/dip/DIP-X.md

 title: <DIP title>
 status: WIP
-author: FirstName LastName (@GitHubUsername) short description: <Short description of DIP>
+author: FirstName LastName (@GitHubUsername)
+shortDescription: <Short description of DIP>
 discussions: <Discord Channel or Github issue>
 created: <date created on, in ISO 8601 (yyyy-mm-dd) format>
 updated (*optional): <date created on, in ISO 8601 (yyyy-mm-dd) format> or N/A